Okiesmokie/D2RServerChecker/README.md

 # Instructions
 1. Launch D2R and connect to the Lobby
-2. Click the "Click this when in lobby button"
+2. Click the "Click this when in lobby button" (You only have to do this once)
 3. Enter a game
 4. Click "Get server address"